Data Wrangling

 The university is committed to creating an accessible and inclusive learning environment consistent with university policy and federal and state law.
 Please let me know if you experience any barriers to learning so I can work with you to ensure you have equal opportunity to participate fully in this course.
 If you are a student with a disability, or think you may have a disability, and need accommodations please contact Disability and Access (D&A).
 Please refer to D&A’s website for contact and more information: http://diversity.utexas.edu/disability/.
 If you are already registered with D&A , please deliver your Accommodation Letter to me as early as possible in the semester so we can discuss your approved accommodations and needs in this course.

 If you want to drop a class after the 12th class day, you’ll need to execute a Q drop before the Q-drop deadline, which typically occurs near the middle of the semester.
-Under Texas law, you are only allowed six Q drops while you are in college at any public Texas institution.
-For more information, see: http://www.utexas.edu/ugs/csacc/academic/adddrop/qdrop
+You must be conscious of the maximum number of Q-drops allowed under Texas law.
+For more information, see the University Catalog Drop page and consult the School of Information Graduate Coordinators.

 Your success in this class is important to me.
 We will all need accommodations because we all learn differently.
 If there are aspects of this course that prevent you from learning or exclude you, please let me know as soon as possible.
 Together we’ll develop strategies to meet both your needs and the requirements of the course.
 There are also a range of resources on campus, detailed below.